ndrean/micro_ex/README.md

     - Sample 10% of successful requests
     - Keep 100% of errors/warnings

-- Possible architecture Improvements
-- **Service mesh** (Istio/Linkerd):
-  - Automatic mTLS between services
-  - Circuit breaking and retries
-  - Traffic splitting for canary deployments

-- **Event sourcing** for job_svc:
+- **Event sourcing** for audit trail:
-  - Replace Oban state transitions with event sourcing: RabbitMQ
+  - Capture all job state transitions as immutable events
-  - Better audit trail and replay capability
-  - See explanation below ⬇️
+  - Enables replay and debugging of historical workflows
+  - Consider only if compliance requires full audit history

 ## Tests